sensu/sensu-docs/content/sensu-go/6.2/operations/deploy-sensu/secure-sensu.md

 The agent will connect to Sensu backends over wss.
 Remember, if you change the configuration to wss, plaintext communication will not be possible.

-You can also provide a trusted CA as part of the agent configuration.
+You can also provide a trusted CA root certificate file as part of the agent configuration (named `ca.pem` in the example in [Generate certificates][4]).
 If you will start the agent via `sensu-agent start`, pass the `--trusted-ca-file` flag with the start command.
 Otherwise, include the `trusted-ca-file` parameter in the agent configuration in `/etc/sensu/agent.yml`:

 {{< code yml>}}
-trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"
+trusted-ca-file: "/etc/sensu/tls/ca.pem"
 {{< /code >}}

 {{% notice note %}}